Senior secondary education can be delivered in a school or a non-school setting.

 - International Baccalaureate Diploma (IB Diploma).

-To find out whether you need to register directly with the VRQA, the Department of Education and Training, the Catholic Education Commission of Victoria or Seventh-day Adventist Schools Victoria, see: Contacts for providers seeking registration.
+To find out whether you need to register directly with the VRQA, the Department of Education and Training or the Catholic Education Commission of Victoria, see: Contacts for providers seeking registration.

 To find out more about how to become a registered school with the VRQA, see: Preparing to apply for school registration.